null8626/tio.js/README.md

 For example `javascript-node` is for running JavaScript in a [Node.js](https://nodejs.org) runtime, `python3` is for running in a [Python 3](https://docs.python.org/3/) environment, etc.

-Therefore, here are the full list of supported languages alongside with their friendly names and respective URLs for your convenience.
+Therefore, here are the full list of supported languages alongside with their friendly names and respective URLs in alphabetical order for your convenience.

 <details>
-<summary>Practical languages (260)</summary>
+<summary><b>Practical languages</b> (260)</summary>

 | ID | Name |
 |---|---|